Amy C. Rosenzweig

 We are also studying copper chaperones, soluble proteins that deliver metal ions to specific target proteins by direct protein-protein interactions.
 Using both X-ray crystallography and NMR, we have determined structures of copper chaperones involved in copper delivery to Cu+-ATPases, to copper, zinc superoxide dismutase, and to cytochrome c oxidase.
 Mutations in Cu+-ATPases, which are integral membrane proteins that couple the energy of ATP hydrolysis to Cu+ translocation across membranes, are linked to human disorders of copper metabolism such as Wilson disease and Menkes syndrome.
 We are interested in understanding Cu+-ATPase function, including interactions with the copper chaperones and other partner proteins, at the molecular level.

-Evidence for Oxygen Binding at the Active Site of Particulate Methane Monooxygenase.
-Culpepper MA, Cutsail GE, Hoffman BM, and Rosenzweig AC.
+Identification of the Valence and Coordination Environment of the Particulate Methane Monooxygenase Copper Centers by Advanced EPR Characterization.
+Culpepper MA, Cutsail GE, Gunderson WA, Hoffman BM, and Rosenzweig AC.
 Journal of the American Chemical Society.
-2012 May 9;134(18):7640-7643.
+2014 August 20;136(33):11767-11775.

 View all publications by Amy C. Rosenzweig listed in the National Library of Medicine (PubMed).
 Current and former IBiS students in blue.